Apple To Refresh Entire MacBook Lineup Next Month, Air and Pro To Feature Kaby Lake

 When Apple releases a new laptop, that's the laptop they're going to sell you for the next 5 years.
 (For better or worse)

-This time, we're taking away the SCREEN (Score:3)
+This time, we're taking away the SCREEN (Score:2, Funny)

 Re: (Score:2)